watermint/toolbox/README.md

 Most sensitive data, such as API token, are saved on your PC storage in obfuscated & made restricted access.
 However, it's your responsibility to keep those data secret.
 Please do not share files, especially the `secrets` folder under toolbox work path (`C:\Users\<your user name>\.toolbox`, or `$HOME/.toolbox` by default).

+## Internet access other than the service that is the subject of the command used

+The watermint toolbox has the ability to deactivate certain releases that have critical bugs or security issues.
+It does this by retrieving data from a repository hosted on GitHub about once every 30 days to check the status of a release.
+This access does not collect your private data (such as your Dropbox, Google, local files, token, etc).
+It just checks the release status, but as a side effect your IP address is sent to GitHub when downloading data.
+I know IP address is also a PII.
+But this is the same as visiting a general website and is not a special operation.
+The watermint toolbox project administrator cannot even see how many times these files have been downloaded.

 # Usage